Market data tools for

 Tool-call context windows are limited.
 TickerDB responses are a fraction of the tokens you'd need to pass raw OHLCV data.

-Pre-computed daily
+Pre-computed data

 No infrastructure to maintain.
-No cron jobs, no indicator math, no data pipelines.
+No cron jobs, no indicator math.
 TickerDB handles computation and syncing.

 Start building.